Bacterial Genome Sequencing

 Any extraction method that yields high quality, high purity, high molecular weight (HMW), double-stranded gDNA that is free of nicks, gaps, breaks, and contaminants is suitable for this sequencing service.

-Our in-house preferred method for extraction is the Zymo® Quick-DNA Miniprep Plus Kit (with a lysozyme pre-treatment for gram positive samples).
+Our in-house preferred methods for extraction are the Zymo® Quick-DNA Miniprep Plus Kit (with a lysozyme pre-treatment for gram positive samples) and Zymo® Quick-DNA Fungal/Bacteria Miniprep Kit.
 Here are a few other extraction methods that we and others have had success with:

 How to handle gDNA samples: